meganz/mpenc_doc/source/protocol.rst

 Message encryption
 ==================

-Message encryption is currently very simple.
+For now, message encryption is very simple.
 Each subsession has a constant set of keys (the output of the group key exchange) that are used to authenticate and encrypt all messages in it - one encryption key shared between all members, and one signature key for each member, with the public part shared with others.